 To change the keystore passphrase, the current password or passphrase is required.

 To restore an encrypted backup to the same cluster:

 Restore the backup as usual.
-See Backing Up and Restoring a Database in the Administrator's Guide for details.
+See Backing Up and Restoring a Database in Administrating MarkLogic Server for details.

 To restore an encrypted backup to a different cluster: